seeseemelk/fuse-d/README.md

 overwritten to provide an interface.

 ## Issues and Bugs
-If you encounter issues or bugs with dfuse, please file an issue on [github](https://github.com/facebook/dfuse/issues).
+If you encounter issues or bugs with fuse.d, please file an issue on [github](https://github.com/seeseemelk/fuse.d/issues).
 Please ensure that you maintain a constructive feedback atmosphere and if possible attach a reproduction step.
 If you have any questions, feel free to write to the D mailinglist or ask in IRC.

 Pull requests are highly appreciated!